Body: The First Step for a Seeker – Osho

 Copyright© OSHO International Foundation

-Read another post from the same discourse The Ocean is Always Waiting.
+This post is included in another post of the more complete discourse The Ocean is Always Waiting.

 An MP3 audio file of this discourse can be downloaded from Osho.com or you can read the entire book online at the Osho Library.